akossarkany/3DDelft/docs/getting-started.md

-# 3D-Delft: Documentation
+# Delft3D: Documentation

 2. Getting Started
     - Prerequisites
     - Downloading the correct version of Unity
-    - How to clone 3D Netherlands
+    - How to clone Netherlands3D
-    - Add 3D Netherlands as a project in Unity
+    - Add Netherlands3D as a project in Unity
-    - Structure of the 3D Netherlands project in Unity (visual diagram)
+    - Structure of the Netherlands3D project in Unity (visual diagram)
         - Functionalities
         - Prefab Spawners and how do they work?
         - Cartesian/3D tiles